Physics Toys

 BindTransform script

-Click on Examples > Race Track Examples > Race Track World > Physics Objects > Complex Physics Body With Constraint and Complex Physics Body With Multiple Objects.
+This example uses the BindTransform script in two places: one on Physics Objects > Complex Physics Body With Constraint and another on Physics Objects > Complex Physics Body With Multiple Objects.

 Car